top of page

 In 2007 the Corner Drug Store changed its name to CDS Family & Behavioral Health Services, Inc and started covering fourteen counties in Florida.

-In 2013 CDS moved to strengthen prevention programs and move away from substance abuse treatments and increase our prevention programs in Alachua and Levy County.
+In 2013, in an effort to strengthen prevention programs, CDS transitioned from substance abuse treatments and increased their prevention programs in Alachua and Levy County.

-2022 Philip Kabler takes the role as CEO and Cindy Starling as COO.
+In 2022, Philip Kabler took the role as CEO and Cindy Starling transitioned from many years in the shelter to the role of COO.

-2023 CDS rebrands with a new logo, vision, and goal for the future.
+In 2023, CDS rebranded with a new logo, vision, and goal for the future.

 Meet The Team